ankurchouhan/Multi-Region-AWS-Platform/README.md

 }
 ```

-Used in ECS task definition:
+Used in ECS task definitions:

 ```json
 "secrets": [{